anupamjaiswall/Unbloater/README.md

 # 9) To restore the ADB backup, do the following :
 ![ADB restore](https://github.com/anupamjaiswall/Unbloater/blob/main/media/9.gif?raw=true)
-Choose option *9*, give path of backup file, selcet restore my data on your device(give password if you had given while creating the backup)
+Choose option *9*, give path of backup file, select restore my data on your device(give password if you had given while creating the backup)

 # GNU General Public License
 Feel free to use and contribute 😉